 This is the one shown above on the right.

 Fine tuning the cross slide is recommended, especially if you opt for a starter-level one.
-The video below outlines how to do this on a hobbyist metal lathe, and the approach works well for this cross slide also.
+This video outlines how to do this on a hobbyist metal lathe, and the approach works well for this cross slide also.
 These instructions are worth following.

 This video is about refurbishing and fine tuning the Hardinge cross slide.
 It was given by David Lindow at the 2018 Ornamental Turners International Symposium.